-The Short Film Competition at The Vision Splendid Outback Film Festival in Winton is geared to independent filmmakers from Australia and around the world.
+The Short Film Competition at The Vision Splendid Outback Film Festival in Winton is geared to independent filmmakers from Australia.
 Filmmakers are asked to make a film no longer than 7-minutes.
-In 2020 the theme of the Festival is ‘PLANES, TRAINS, AUTOMOBILES'.
-Following the sold out Short Film screenings in 2017, 2018, 2019 we are expanding our short film program throughout the festival in 2020.
-We welcome submissions of quality films that address the festival theme and especially films that are family friendly.
+In 2021 the theme of the Festival will be ‘PERSISTENCE OF MEMORY'.
+Following the sold out Short Film screenings in 2017, 2018, 2019 and already heavily booked 2020 we are expanding our short film program throughout the festival in 2021.
+We welcome submissions of quality films that address the festival theme and especially films that are family friendly and funny.

 Your film can be fiction or documentary, funny or sad but it has to be memorable, significant and lasting and also family friendly!
 The theme is open to interpretation.
 Get creative!